vishnurajendran/GLEngine/README.md

  learning project for openGL and C++ - aim to make a basic game engine and make a simple game.
  Readme will be updated with full feature set after dev cycle.

+ Repository is re-created after Project splitting and Engine dll build.

 # Learning Source
 https://learnopengl.com/